fbpx

 • The app provides an option to complete the payment for the application.
 Upon payment, you can apply.

-• After submission, your application goes through a review process where you have to provide further information about the nature of the business or owners and other significant matters.
+• After submission, your application goes through a review process where you must provide further information about the nature of the business or owners and other significant matters.

 • Upon completing the review, your application will be verified.
-The certification decision will be communicated within 7 business days and you can avail the perks and benefits of minority owned business certification.
+The certification decision will be communicated within seven business days, and you can avail the perks and benefits of minority-owned business certification.

 Let us first understand who a minority is.